GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>Digital Accessibility Specialist</span></em><br /><span>Library of Congress</span>
     </p>
     <p>
       <span>Dr. Rachael Bradley Montgomery is a digital accessibility specialist at the Library of Congress and an adjunct lecturer at University of Maryland’s College of Information Studies (iSchool).
 She co-chairs the W3C Accessibility Guidelines Working Group and was previously a co-facilitator of the Cognitive and Learning Disabilities taskforce.
 She is the executive director of Accessible Community, a charity that helps communities and small organizations become more inclusive of people with disabilities.
-Rachael has a PhD from University of Maryland, College Park and an MS from University of Illinois, Urbana-Champaign.</span>
+Rachael has a PhD from the University of Maryland, College Park and an MS from the University of Illinois, Urbana-Champaign.</span>
     </p>
     <p>
       <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d1bs2b"><em><span>Designing to Support Cognitive and Learning Disabilities</span></em></a>